 We must skip “year zero,” and jump to 1 A.D.

 That’s exactly 3.5 years, or 1,260 days.
-This perfectly fits the pattern of the animal sacrifices that Abraham was commanded to perform, in Genesis 15:9, where he was instructed to take three, 3-year-old animals, and then divide them in half.
+This perfectly fits the pattern of the animal sacrifices that Abraham was commanded to perform, in Genesis 15:9.
+He was instructed to divide three animals in half, and each of these animals were 3-years old.

-Please see my other blog about our Messiah’s birth on Yom Teruah (Feast of Trumpets), for you will see that his circumcision landed also on Yom Kippur, indicating that his circumcision would be demonstrate “two-fold.”
+Please see my other blog about our Messiah’s birth on Yom Teruah (Feast of Trumpets), for you will see that his circumcision landed also on Yom Kippur, indicating that his circumcision would be “two-fold.”
+Eight days after his birth, he was circumcised in the flesh.
+However, ten days after his 30th birthday on Yom Teruah, he began his ministry on Yom Kippur.
+This signified his spiritual circumcision, indicated by the fact that he “divided” Isaiah 61:2 in half.

 This is the reason why the last “week” was “cut in half!”
 Now, we can finally determine who the “He” is in Daniel 9:27.